What Buddhism Taught Me About Neuroscience

 In the Buddhist sense this is called attachment (or clinging).
 It is a fundamental cause of suffering.
 In the Second Noble Truth, the Buddha taught that suffering (duḥkha) is “due to attachment”, where attachment translates the Sanskrit/Pāli term tṛṣṇā/taṇhā, meaning thirst, craving, or clinging (Tapas Kumar Aich, Buddha Philosophy and Western Psychology) .

-This rigid desire for a perfect alignment between our expectations and reality inevitably leads to disappointment and distress when the world doesn’t comply.
+This rigid desire (similar to the omnipotent narcissism humans develop in infantile stage) for a perfect alignment between our expectations and reality inevitably leads to disappointment and distress when the world doesn’t comply.
 As one modern summary of Buddhist psychology puts it: “suffering arises from ‘attachments’ or rigid clinging to ideas that fail to match reality” (Tapas Kumar Aich).

 Your Brain is a Prediction Model